Measure synchronization in interacting Hamiltonian systems: A brief review

-This phenomenon is referred to as partial MS~\citep{vincent05,de18}.
+This intriguing phenomenon is termed partial MS~\citep{vincent05,de18}.

-The paper is structured as follows: first, we study two broad classes of MS transition in Sec.~\ref{sec:sec_tran}.
-In this section, we also discuss different indices available in the literature to detect MS in dynamical systems quantitatively.
-MS has also been studied in quantum Hamiltonian systems, and we discuss it in Sec.~\ref{sec:quantum}.
-Finally, we conclude and discuss different future aspects of MS in Sec.~\ref{sec:con}.
+The structure of this paper is organized as follows: firstly, we explore an analytical understanding of the fundamental mechanism underlying MS in Sec.~\ref{sec:ms}.
+Subsequently, we inspect two broad categories of MS transitions in Sec.~\ref{sec:sec_tran}.
+In this section, we also discuss various indices found in the existing literature, which facilitate the quantitative detection of MS within dynamical systems.
+Furthermore, we emphasize the significance of the initial condition selection in this context.
+Sec.~\ref{sec:pms} is dedicated to discussions surrounding partial MS. Sec.~\ref{sec:ocs} delves into the framework of occasional coupling as a tool for studying MS. Sec.~\ref{sec:quantum} investigates the exploration of MS within quantum Hamiltonian systems.
+Finally, in Sec.~\ref{sec:con}, we summarize MS and discuss different possible future aspects of MS in interacting dynamical systems.